EMDR Treatment for Trauma – PTSD

 What Happens in an EMDR Session?

-In an EMDR session, you are asked to think about a troubling situation as bilateral stimulation is happening (i.e. taps, eye movement, beeps).
-The metaphor of a train is used to help an individual understand processing and provide assistance when they get stuck.
 Noticing what is coming up and letting the brain go where it needs to go is key to EMDR.
-Throughout the session you will be asked at regular intervals to report what you are thinking, feeling or sensations in your body.
-This self-report allows the therapist to monitor the reprocessing and to ensure that you don’t get stuck on the “train tracks”.
+Throughout the session the client is asked at regular intervals to report what they are thinking, feeling or sensations in the body.
+This self-report allows the therapist to monitor the reprocessing and to ensure that the client doesn’t get stuck.
 As the reprocessing and desensitization occurs the situation begins to feel less and less distressing.

 The goal of EMDR is for you to make peace with the situation and be able to say, “That was bad, but I am ok.”
 Learn more about EMDR for PTSD and Trauma Counselling by contacting Annette Poechman, Certified EMDR Therapist today.